alercah/rado/lang.md

 ## Expressions

-Expressions are fairly straightforward in Peri.
+Expressions are fairly straightforward in Rado.
 The following are supported, in order of precedence:

 1. Parenthesized expressions